-Despite the utility of current methods that leverage plot-level metrics, they remain unsatisfactory in some re-89 spects.
-Many of such methods are not directly transferable to a RS framework because they use understory metrics 90 as predictors [32, 33].
-More importantly, questions remain about the optimal scale at which such metrics should be 91 retrieved.
-We noticed that, in the reviewed studies, the spatial scale at which ecological phenomena operate was not 92 questioned.
-Instead, the focus is often on plot-level metrics, measured at an arbitrary distance that corresponds to the 93 size of artificially-bounded forest inventory plots [29, 30, 31, 32, 33].
-To the best of our knowledge, tree-level AGB 94 and trait assessments considering context information are currently limited for one or more of the following reasons: 95 (i) they characterize context with uniquely process-specific indices (e.g., competition pressure from immediate neigh-96 bors) [32, 33, 34]; (ii) calibrating models with neighbor-metrics retrieved from artificially-bounded inventory plots (e.g., 97 NLME methods) [29, 30, 31]; (iii) they do not sufficiently account for the spatial scale at which the ecological phenom-98 ena affect the trait under investigation.
-Moreover, when the relationship between the plot-level predictors used and 99 the ecological phenomena is described, often ancillary data sources are incorporated (e.g., tree stand age) [33, 39] or 100 non-standardized, forest management terms, e.g., "stand quality", "site index", "dominance index" [30, 33, 39].
-These 101 shortcomings currently hinder the transferability of such methods to other regions, larger scales or different data 102 collection surveys.
-103
+Despite the utility of current methods that leverage neighborhood metrics such as plot-level data (e.g. NLME mod-102 els) or biotic interactions (e.g. competition-based models), from a RS perspective they remain unsatisfactory in some 103 respects.
+Many of such methods are not directly transferable to a RS framework because they use understory metrics 104 as predictors [23, 24].
+More importantly, questions remain about the optimal scale at which such neighborhood met-105 rics should be retrieved.
+We noticed that, in the reviewed studies, the spatial scale at which ecological phenomena 106 operate (e.g. the range at which competition effects are relevant) was not questioned.
+Instead, the focus is often 107 108 on plot-level metrics, measured at an arbitrary distance that corresponds to the size of artificially-bounded forest inventory plots [20, 21, 22, 23, 24].
+To the best of our knowledge, tree-level AGB and trait assessments considering 109 neighborhood information are currently limited for one or more of the following reasons: (i) they characterize context 110 with uniquely process-specific indices (e.g. competition pressure from immediate neighbors) [23, 24, 25]; (ii) calibrat-111 ing models with neighbor-metrics retrieved from artificially-bounded inventory plots (e.g. NLME methods) [20, 21, 22]; 112 (iii) they do not sufficiently account for the spatial scale at which an ecological phenomenon affect the trait under in-113 vestigation.
+Moreover, when the relationship between the plot-level predictors used and any ecological phenomena 114 is described, often ancillary data sources are incorporated (e.g. tree stand age) [24, 31] or non-standardized, poorly 115 quantified forest management terms, e.g. "stand quality", "site index", "dominance index" [21, 24, 31].
+These short-116 comings currently hinder the transferability of such methods to an integrated RS framework, other regions, larger 117 scales or different data collection surveys.
+118